colinta/SublimeFileDiffs/README.md

 `file_diff_tab`: Shows the diff of the current file or selection(s) and an open file (aka a file that has a tab).

+`file_diff_previous`: Shows the diff of the current file or selection(s) and the previous activated file.

 Help!
 -----